mattruston/idb/PITCHME.md

 #### What puzzles us?

-- Why their website attempts to use HTTPS but can't load that way
 - Why they changed their homepage
+- Why our websites attempt to use HTTPS but can't load that way